sudheera96/corteva/README.md

 ## AWS Architecture

 API: To deploy an API on AWS, I would use Amazon API Gateway.
 API Gateway makes it easy to create, deploy, and manage APIs at any scale.
-It can handle the traffic from thousands or millions of users and integrates with other AWS services like Lambda, which we'll use to host our API code.

 Database: For the database, I would use Amazon Relational Database Service (RDS).
 RDS is a fully managed database service that makes it easy to set up, operate, and scale a relational database in the cloud.
 I would choose the appropriate database engine for my use case, such as MySQL, PostgreSQL, or Aurora, and then set up the database instance on RDS.